ejconlon/minipat/README.md

 * Ensure that common exceptions have a useful `displayException`
 * Ensure that live errors do/don't interrupt playback based on debug state
 * More thoughtful handling of "continuous" streams/signals (including sampling rate)

+## License

+This project is BSD-licensed.
+It is a bottom-up semi-compatible rewrite of Tidal that uses certain APIs, algorithms, names, types, and constants according to "fair use."